St Bernard's Catholic Primary School

 School has clear sanctions and rewards as set out in our Behaviour Policy.

-Regular Circle Time gives children the opportunity to talk about their feelings and discuss solutions to any difficulties.
+Regular designated curriculum time gives children the opportunity to talk about their feelings and discuss solutions to any difficulties.
 The school promotes regular ENRICHMENT INCLUSIVITY days focusing on individual mental health and emotional/social development.

 The social skills development is led by different staff helping to support children in talking about and finding ways of channelling their behaviour in a more positive way (behaviour management).